 In addition to examining the main practices employed by market players to navigate continuation fund conflicts, it is also essential to consider alternative routes that were not followed by them.
 For example, market players could incorporate new terms into the LPA that provide pre-clearance of conflicts of interest related to these deals, allowing the GP to bypass the LPAC review and consent process.
 However, LPs generally push back against such terms, arguing that it is challenging to predict the complexities of transactions that may occur several years down the line.
-263 Consequently, pre-clearance provisions are rare in the marketplace.
-264 Conversely, there is also no preban on the formation of continuation funds, and LPAs do not typically include new terms to protect LPs' interests in continuation fund transactions.
-265
+Consequently, pre-clearance provisions are rare in the marketplace.269 Conversely, there is also no pre-